drewwebster/Automatic-Youtube-Reddit-Text-To-Speech-Video-Generator-and-Uploader/README.md

 <h2>YouTube Bot Server</h2>

 This program houses the (1) socket server for connecting to the client(s) program and also the (2) socket server for connecting to the video generator client(s).
 Additionally, this program will also grab new scripts from Reddit every one hour, and will also update the existing ones that have not yet been edited.

 (1)	This socket server will send raw scripts from the database to the manual review program (see below).
 It will then receive these reviewed scripts and update the database with the finalised scripts which will include a thumbnail, description and title.
 The server can handle multiple clients so multiple people can edit these scripts.

 (2)	The video generator server is currently only designed to handle one video generator client.
 Original plans were for this server to handle multiple video generator clients spread out between multiple computers.
 However, I found that one computer was sufficient enough for all my video generation needs, so mid-way through programming this I decided to hard code it to only handle one client.
 The purpose of this server is to send finalised scripts from the database to the video generator client.

 <h2>YouTube Bot Video Generator Client</h2>

 This program will receive finalised video scripts from the YouTube Bot Video Generator Server which include thumbnails, descriptions, tags and a title.
 These scripts will be generated into a mp4 file and then uploaded to YouTube at a scheduled release time (currently randomly at 5pm, 6 pm, 7pm GMT - the recommended times to upload to YouTube).
 Once the script is received it will be generated then the program will wait till it has enough API credits to upload by checking when the last 6 videos were uploaded.

-API quota usage resets at 8am GMT.
-I have calculated that uploading each video will cost 1658 credits.
+**API quota usage resets at 8am GMT**.
+I have calculated that uploading each video will cost **1658 credits**.
 You can use a maximum of 10 000 credits a day.
-This means in theory you will be able to upload 6 videos a day.
+This means in theory you will be able to **upload 6 videos a day**.
 However, in practise I have been able to upload 5 videos, sometimes the sixth one will upload however there will not be enough quotas available to upload the thumbnail, which in that case will require manual intervention to upload the thumbnail manually.
 The videos are uploaded with YouTube-Upload which I have only managed to get to work with python 2.7.
 It is called with subprocess.check_call with python version specified and arguments as required (link below).

 Once a video is successfully uploaded its status is set to complete along with an upload time so that the program can check how many videos were uploaded within the day to avoid exceeding quota usage.